ZephanCarmody/zbirthdaylist/README.md

 --Version 1.00: Sept.
 4--
 •INITIAL RELEASE OF BETA

-THANK YOU FOR TAKING THE TIME TO READ AND PLEASE EMAIL ME WITH ANY QUESTIONS!!
+THANK YOU FOR TAKING THE TIME TO READ AND PLEASE EMAIL ME WITH ANY QUESTIONS